fperdigon/DeepFilter_as_in_Arxiv/README.md

 methods.
 ![Results table](ReadmeImg/results_table.png "Results table")

+Qualitative results

 The figure shows a portion of sele0106 ECG signal.
-(Second) Original ECG + BLW noise from the NSTDB.
-(Third) The blue line is the ECG filtered using our approach.
-(Fourth) The brown signal is the ECG recovered using the IIR filter, this image was included for visual comparison purposes.
-Metric values are also included.
 ![Original ECG signal](ReadmeImg/fig_sele0106_orig.png "Original ECG signal")

+Original ECG + BLW noise from the NSTDB.
 ![Original ECG signal + BLW noise](ReadmeImg/fig_sele0106_orig+blw.png "Original ECG signal + BLW noise")

+The blue line is the ECG filtered using our approach.Metric values are also included.
 ![ECG filtered using DeepFilter](ReadmeImg/fig_sele0106_dl_filter.png "ECG filtered using DeepFilter")

+The brown signal is the ECG recovered using the IIR filter, this image was included for visual comparison purposes.
+Metric values are also included.
 ![ECG filtered using IIR classical filter](ReadmeImg/fig_sele0106_iir_filter.png "ECG filtered using IIR classical filter")